Why You Might Need to Stretch Before or After Your Workout?

 Spoga Premium Extra Thick Stretching Mat

-• 71" long 24" wide ensures comfort for people of all shapes and sizes
+• 72" long 24" wide yoga mat ensures comfort for people of all shapes and sizes.

-• Textured non-slip surface for excellent traction and grips the floor to prevent injuries
+• Textured non-slip surface offers excellent traction and grips the floor to prevent injuries

 Another popular yoga mat, Sponga Premium Extra thick mat features: